freeCodeCamp/guide/src/pages/algorithms/binary-search-trees/index.md

 ### Relevant videos on freeCodeCamp YouTube channel
 * <a href='https://youtu.be/5cU1ILGy6dM' target='_blank' rel='nofollow'>Binary Search Tree</a>
 * <a href='https://youtu.be/Aagf3RyK3Lw' target='_blank' rel='nofollow'>Binary Search Tree: Traversal and Height</a>

+Following are common types of Binary Trees:-
+Full Binary Tree/Strict Binary Tree: A Binary Tree is full or strict if every node has 0 or 2 children
+              18
+           /       \
+         15         30
+        /  \        /  \
+      40    50    100   40

+ In Full Binary Tree, number of leaf nodes is equal to number of internal nodes plus one.

+ Complete Binary Tree: A Binary Tree is complete Binary Tree if all levels are completely filled except possibly the last level and the last level has all keys as left as possible

+               18
+           /       \
+         15         30
+        /  \        /  \
+      40    50    100   40
+     /  \   /
+    8   7  9